DenisOvchinnikov93/DenisOvchinnikov93/README.md

 ### Teaching
 I really enjoy teaching and helping people to discover and master new things.
 Over the last 10 years, I taught olimpiad math and various undergraduate and graduate courses, including several joint CS/Math courses.

+### Climbing

+Outside of work my main hobby is rock climbing (indoors and outdoors).
+I love the creative aspect of it, as well as travelling and meeting new people.
+Let me know if you are in NYC/NJ area and want to climb or just hang out!